About This Chapter

 This lesson defines and identifies examples of thermal energy everywhere from your kitchen to the Earth's core.
 We'll discuss geothermal energy, a renewable energy source, as well.

-8. Temperature Units: Converting Between Kelvins and Celsius
+8. Temperature Units: Converting Between Kelvin and Celsius

 Have you ever wondered what the lowest possible temperature is?
 In this lesson, you will learn what temperature measures.
 You will also be introduced to the Kelvin scale (an absolute scale) and learn how it relates to the Celsius scale.